tomjose1792/CarND-Model-Predictive-Control-Project/README.md

 #### The model:

-A kinematic model is used with the follwing set of equations:
+A kinematic model is used with the following set of equations:

       x_[t] = x[t-1] + v[t-1] * cos(psi[t-1]) * dt
       y_[t] = y[t-1] + v[t-1] * sin(psi[t-1]) * dt